 Our board of directors has implemented "majority voting" in uncontested director elections.
 Pursuant to Section 3.1 of our bylaws, each director is elected by a majority of the votes cast with respect to the director at any meeting for the election of directors at which a quorum is present.
-However, if as of 10 days in advance of the date we file our proxy statement with the SEC the number of directors are elected by a plurality of the votes cast.
+However, if as of 10 days in advance of the date we file our proxy statement with the SEC the number of director nominees exceeds the number of directors to be elected in such election (a contested election), the directors are elected by a plurality of the votes cast.